 It is also easy to misjudge people based on an initial interaction or bias.
 This blind spot probably causes the most discussion about you as a leader.
-Your team would wonder, “How can you not realise how bad this person is?” or “How do you not recognize someone who is an essential contributor to our team?”
+Your team would wonder, “How can you not realize how bad this person is?” or “How do you not recognize someone who is an essential contributor to our team?”

 This blind spot occurs when you fail to see a person in the context of the entire company.
 You are judging the person based on one particular context or interaction, but the truth is, you do not witness the person in all contexts.
 Perhaps your bias is even preventing you from trying to experience the person in a different context.

 Perhaps an individual is great at working with bosses, but they may give off bad vibes when working with peers.
 As a leader, your job is to make the extra effort to find out how other people experience this person.
 It is your responsibility to create a judgment that is not only based on your experience but on what you hear and perceive.

 This is an incredibly difficult blind spot to overcome.
 Especially if you are someone who prides yourself on being able to judge people well, you are most likely to succumb to your instinctive judgment about other people.
 Your one experience of someone eventually becomes a blind spot and prevents you from seeing the person in light of a larger and multifaceted context.